Infrared Sauna

 -

-To prepare your body for an increase in core temperature, hydrate with at least 8 ounces of water before the session.
+To prepare your body for increased core temperature, hydrate with at least 8 ounces of water before the session.

 -